iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Introduction to Operators for Optimizations.md

 ---
 ### **Lipschitz Operator**

 Lipschitz operator bound the distance between 2 points in the output space of the operator wrt the input space. [[Lipschitz Operator in Euclidean Space]].
 In practice, we actually want [[Firmly Nonexpansive Operators]], which is a type of operations that has a Lipschitz constant that is less than or equal to one.
-Under the best case we want to deal with operator that creates a contraction, see [[../../MATH 601 Functional Analysis/Functional Spaces/Banach Contraction in Metric Space]] for more information.
+Under the best case we want to deal with operator that creates a contraction, see [[../../MATH 601 Functional Analysis, Measure Theory/Functional Spaces/Banach Contraction in Metric Space]] for more information.

 **Definition: Non-Expansive Operator**